-based, statistical software that they had been using previously.
-Both of our query interfaces prevented the epidemiologists from constructing queries in which intervals were treated as disjoint point events (Difficulty #1).
-However, we are still working to fully determine whether the interfaces are effective in distinguishing between different absence scenarios (Difficulty #4), as we have yet to encounter the full range of such scenarios within a single case study.
+In both of these case studies, the epidemiologists remarked that LifeFlow, and both the basic and the advanced query interface were much easier to learn and use than the commandbased, statistical software that they had been using previously.
+In many cases, it took more time to extract and format their data (which is still done using command-based languages) than it did to specify the intended queries in LifeFlow.
+Furthermore, these command-based languages offered no option of seeing the query results in a meaningful way, a feature that is central to the standard search model as well as both of our query interfaces.
 At the prompting of these epidemiologists, we are currently working to install LifeFlow on the Pentagon servers to facilitate their use of the software.
 While this enthusiasm is encouraging, particularly from such experienced researchers, more careful testing and long-term assessments are needed to understand when our querying interfaces are helpful compared to other tools, and what additional features are needed.